mokimokheonpark/bulletin-board/README.md

 - **Comment Management**: Manage your comments effortlessly with edit and delete functionalities.
 - **Profile Page**: Keep track of your activity and interactions with a personalized profile page.
 - **User Customization**: Customize your username to reflect your personality and preferences seamlessly.
+- **Dark Mode**: Enhance readability with the sleek and comfortable dark mode option.

 ## Contributions